-(a) must make the regulations required to be made in terms sections 13 of this 50 Act; and

-- (b) may make regulations regarding any matter that may be necessary or expedient to prescribe regarding- - (i) the finances and financial management and accountability of the Commission and Office of the Registrar of Judges Registrable Interests; - (ii) the manner in which a judge may apply for written consent of the 5 Minister as contemplated in section 11 (1) and (2); and - (iii) the administration and functioning of the Commission or Conduct Committee, the Secretariat of the Commission, or any other aspect of this Act.
+(a) must r nake the regulations required to be made in terms sections 13 of this A et; and (b) тау п ake regulations regarding any matter that may be necessary or 30 exped ient to prescribe regarding (i) the finances and financial management and accountability of the Commission and Office of the Registrar of Judges Registrable Interests; (ii) the manner in which a judge may apply for written consent of 35 the Minister as contemplated in section 11 (1) and (2); and (iii) the administration and functioning of the Commission or Conduct Committee, the Secretariat of the Commission, or any other aspect of this Act.

-(2) Any regulation made under this section must be tabled in Parliament before | 10 publication thereof in the Gazette.
+(2) Any regulation made under this section must be tabled in Parliament 40 before publication thereof in the Gazette.